stzn/TIL/SwiftDependencyManagement/README.md

 - Testing becomes more difficult.
 As described the above, it's likely that we have to setup and clean up the mocks in every tests in the long run(It's easy to forget).
 Also, we can not predict what happens in parallel tests(flaky tests).
 - It's hard to decouple them.
 Clients probably need to import all dependencies which Singleton(Global Mutable Shared State) depends.
 - We have to setup them before they're used.
+- It could cause threading issues since it can be changed in multiple threads(= data races) if it's not thread-safe.
+It might cause unpredictable behavior, and in the worst case, it could cause data corruption, app crash, ...

+### S(s)ingleton(Global Mutable Shared State) itself is not bad

+S(s)ingleton(Global Mutable Shared State) makes sense if we need to enforce a single instance.
+However, the problem happens when we try to use it directly all over the place.
+As said the above, there could be many problems.
+If we want to use a single instance, the Composition Root should know if an instance is a singleton ot not then it should be injected into other components(modules).By this, we can facilitate threading, state management, and it also makes our code more testable.

 ### Depending on one shared concrete type tends to affect unrelated components